Combinatorial Sums and Identities Involving Generalized Sum-of-Divisors Functions with Bounded Divisors: Construction of the main results

-The motivation for defining the component functions of $k$ and $x$ in \eqref{eqn_example_SxsxkAlpha_ModCfDefs} is to provide a mechanism for simplifying the complicated nested sums defining these functions in their immediate forms given by the previous sections to exact, closed-form expressions involving $\sigma_{\alpha-j,m}(k)$ for integers $j$ and $m \geq 1$.
-In particular, we may use these intermediate sum definitions to re-write our result from Corollary \ref{cor_LHSSigmaAlphan_Exact_Formula_exprs} as\footnote{ For positive integers $\beta \geq 0$, we have formulas for the polynomial power sum functions expanded by the \emph{Bernoulli numbers} and \emph{Bernoulli polynomials} given by \cite[\S 24.4(iii)]{NISTHB}
+The motivation for the definition in terms of $k,x$ given in \eqref{eqn_example_SxsxkAlpha_ModCfDefs} is to provide a mechanism for simplifying the complicated nested summations exactly expressing the characteristic leading coefficients in the new formulas.

-which then provides alternate expressions for the leading terms in the next formulas stated in \eqref{eqn_SigmaAlphan_RHS_SumExpr_SumTauPlusRho} below. }
+We then seek exact closed-form expressions for $\sigma_{\alpha}(x)$ involving sums over the bounded-index functions $\sigma_{\alpha-j,m}(k)$ for integers $j$ and $m \geq 1$.
+In particular, we may use the intermediate definitions of these sums using the shorthand notation from \eqref{eqn_example_SxsxkAlpha_ModCfDefs} to express the result from Corollary~\ref{cor_LHSSigmaAlphan_Exact_Formula_exprs} as\footnote{ For positive integers $\beta \geq 0$, we have formulas for the polynomial power sum functions expanded by the \emph{Bernoulli numbers} and \emph{Bernoulli polynomials} given by \cite[\S 24.4(iii)]{NISTHB}